 Source: Outdoor Impact and Kantar

 "Gen Z (born around 1995-2005) Use Online, but Prefer OOH (Out-of-Home)", concludes a recent study by Kantar (2018).
 So why do they prefer traditional media channels over online advertising?
-The answer is obvious when you examine their relationship with the online world.
-They consider their online activity personal and like to be in control of what they see and who they interact with.
+The answer is evident when you examine their relationship with the online world.
+They consider their online activity personal and like to be in control of what they see and with who they interact.

-Advertising has never been something that they have always been exposed to.
+This generation hasn't been forced to sit through ads like the one before them.
 They can choose the content they consume across different channels.
 They don't need a newspaper to get the news.
 They don't wait for their favorite song to come on the radio.
 And they certainly don't wait one week to watch the next episode of a TV show.
 Channels that do push advertising with their content - YouTube, Facebook, and major websites - are commonly accessed using ad-blocking software.
-Gen Z are the heaviest users.
-70% of them skip ads - vs 66% of Gen Y (Born around 1980-1995) and 62% of Gen X (born around 1965-1980).
+Gen Z is the heaviest users.
+70% of them skip ads - vs. 66% of Gen Y (Born around 1980-1995) and 62% of Gen X (born around 1965-1980).

 Outdoor is a growing mass media.
 Despite people spending more and more of their time online, they still need to get from A to B. And with continuous population growth, especially in urban areas, increased use of public transportation and other ways to get around makes outdoor a media channel with significant growth in its audience.

-Comparing realistic ad recall with the same criteria across desktop, mobile and outdoor, it is evident that outdoor ads is much likelier to be seen.
-Outdoor does really well because there is less noise (disturbing elements) that online, and it has big formats that cannot be blocked.
+When comparing realistic ad recall with the same criteria across desktop, mobile, and outdoor, it is evident that outdoor ads are much likelier to be seen.
+Outdoor does well because there is less noise (disturbing elements) that online, and it has large formats that cannot be blocked.

 Outdoor is the channel perceived to be least annoying among the public, while still enjoying one of the highest scores on reach.

-Outdoor is, therefore, a good choice for advertisers looking to build their brand, especially towards a younger audience.
-TGI insights in Ireland shows 52% of Gen Z (15-24-year-olds) feel bombarded by ads and nearly half use some type of adblocker on their devices.
+Outdoor is, therefore, a right choice for advertisers looking to build their brand, especially towards a younger audience.
+TGI insights in Ireland shows 52% of Gen Z (15-24-year-olds) feel bombarded by ads and nearly half use some adblocker on their devices.
 They are also more likely to use the software when compared to the rest of the population (Index: 114).
-It appears Gen Z prefer non-intrusive advertising formats and is skilled at avoiding ads when they become disruptive.
+It appears Gen Z prefers non-intrusive advertising formats and is skilled at avoiding ads when they become disruptive.

-Digital screens are more likely to be seen, has a higher number of eye fixations, and has longer dwell-time than classic faces.
+Digital screens are more likely to be seen, have a higher number of eye fixations, and have longer dwell-time than classic faces.